 The MySQL Community Awards initiative is an effort to acknowledge and thank individuals and corporates for their contributions to the MySQL ecosystem.
 It is a from-the-community, by-the-community and for-the-community effort.
 The committee is composed of an independent group of community members of different orientation and opinion, themselves past winners or known contributors to the community.

-The 2015 community awards were presented on April 15rd, 2015, during the community event at the Percona Live conference.
+The 2016 community awards were presented on April 21st, 2016, during the keynotes at the Percona Live conference.
 The winners are:

 Congrats to all winners!

 - Daniël van Eeden

 - Morgan Tocker

 - Philip Stoev

 - Ronald Bradford